How Much the British Crown Jewels Are Actually Worth

 Officially, the Crown Jewels are priceless.
 They are not insured either, which means they’ve likely never been appraised.
 However, estimates put the entire collection at $4 billion.

 At her coronation on June 2, 1953, Queen Elizabeth wore both the St. Edward’s Crown and the Imperial State Crown.
 She carried the Sovereign’s Sceptre with Cross and the Sovereign’s Orb.
 Her father, King George VI, also wore the Imperial State Crown at his coronation in 1937.
 It was the last time so many of the Crown Jewels were seen and used at the same time.
-Make sure you find out these other facts about Queen Elizabeth’s coronation as well.

 Mary Modena’s Crown of State